renovate-bot/NeXTLinux-_-gosbomx/README.md

    `kubectl apply -f pod.yaml`

-3. The user can now run `kubectl logs syft-private-registry-demo`.
+3. The user can now run `kubectl logs gosbom-private-registry-demo`.
 The logs should show the Gosbom analysis for the `<private_image>` provided in the pod configuration.

-Using the above information, users should be able to configure private registry access without having to do so in the `grype` or `syft` configuration files.
+Using the above information, users should be able to configure private registry access without having to do so in the `grype` or `gosbom` configuration files.
 They will also not be dependent on a Docker daemon, (or some other runtime software) for registry configuration and access.

 ## Format conversion (experimental)

 The ability to convert existing SBOMs means you can create SBOMs in different formats quickly, without the need to regenerate the SBOM from scratch, which may take significantly more time.

 ```
-syft convert <ORIGINAL-SBOM-FILE> -o <NEW-SBOM-FORMAT>[=<NEW-SBOM-FILE>]
+gosbom convert <ORIGINAL-SBOM-FILE> -o <NEW-SBOM-FORMAT>[=<NEW-SBOM-FILE>]
 ```

 This feature is experimental and data might be lost when converting formats.
 Packages are the main SBOM component easily transferable across formats, whereas files and relationships, as well as other information Gosbom doesn't support, are more likely to be lost.